sadia101-source/sadia101-source/README.md

 </div>

 ## About Me
 I am a **third year - B.Sc.
-Computer Science undergraduate**.
+Computer Science undergraduate** with a strong ambition to become a full-stack developer who builds technology that solves real problems and creates meaningful impact.
 I'm passionate about:

 - Coding and problem-solving
 - Exploring new technologies

+Beyond academics, I spend my time building side projects, contributing to open source, and exploring new tools and technologies that challenge me to keep learning and improving.

 Currently, I'm focusing on mastering the computing fundamentals to support my academic research and internship opportunities.